afragen/the-events-calendar-user-css/readme.txt

 = Does the plugin require The Events Calendar plugin? =

 Yes.
-[The Events Calendar plugin](http://wordpress.org/extend/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar v3.x.
+[The Events Calendar plugin](http://wordpress.org/plugins/the-events-calendar/) is written by Modern Tribe, Inc. It requires at least The Events Calendar/Events Calendar PRO v3.x.

 = Do I really need this? =

-No, if you're using The Events Calendar 3.x all you need to do is create the following structure in your theme's folder. `{YOUR_THEME}/tribe-events/tribe-events.css`.
+No, if you're using The Events Calendar 3.x all you need to do is create the following structure in your theme's folder, `{YOUR_THEME}/tribe-events/tribe-events.css`.
 This file should contain only the override CSS.
 It will be loaded automatically by TEC 3.0.
-If you're trying to override CSS in Events Calendar PRO 3.x then you will need this as the CSS for ECP is loaded after the automatic loading of tribe-events.css.
+If you're trying to override CSS in Events Calendar PRO 3.x then you may need this plugin as the CSS for ECP is loaded after the automatic loading of tribe-events.css.

 = Where can I report bugs? =